simbo1905/cu-final-mssql/readme.md

 _Personal Opinion:_ There are multiple ways to run Openshift PaaS on Mac and I found the old ways a real headache.
 The latest Openshift Origin "oc cluster up" approach is a breath of fresh air.
 I really wanted to use the enterprise distro but that doesn't yet support this developer friendly approach.

-At the time of writing Openshift thought that the latest stable Docker for Mac was using an unstable version number so refused to run.
+At the time of writing Openshift parsed the latest stable Docker for Mac version number as being an unstable version number so refused to run.
 I had to downgrade to the previous stable Docker for Mac.

 First create the machine if it is the first time.
-Note the user of the stable Origin 1.5.0 "oc" binary which has the cluster up feature and the use of the "alpha.3" server version to avoid a regression which slipped in after it:
+Note the use of the stable Origin 1.5.0 "oc" binary which has the cluster up feature and the use of the "v1.5.0-alpha.3" version of the cluster being brought up:

 ```
 # CREATE MACHINE here change the host data folder to your own folder